 Meet our leadership team

 Thomas started in emergency services in 2001, During this time, Thomas has held various positions in EMS.
 Thomas served in multiple supervisory and management positions in both commercial and combination departments.
 He has held the position of EMS captain and Assistant chief prior to being appointed as Chief in 2021.
 Thomas is a graduate of the Fitch and associates ASM program.
-He is currently perusing a bachelors in public policy and leadership.
+He is currently perusing a Master's in public policy and leadership.

 Chief of EMS